Oliviapark113/project7_group-1/README.md

 * Using 2 different API to incorprate one APP

 #### DESCRIPTION:
-* User searches weather on user's area, based on weather data of user's area App suggest best music, movie information to users.
+* User searches weather based off city and is given music and movie suggestions to match the mood of current weather result.

 #### MOTIVATION:
 * Discover new music and movie to enhance users feeling.

 #### User Story:
-* As a user, I want to recieve current weather with music and/or movie recommended to me based on current weather.
+* As a user, I want to receive current weather information for the city I search, based off that result, I would like to receive music and movie recommendations that matches the mood for the current weather.

 ## TECHNOLOGIES to use:
 #### API